Legends of Tech

 So, I moved across in order to do that.

 Cool.
-So, you came on board as a consultant and then fast forward a couple of years, you're now running the Blades business within HP.
+So, you came on board as a consultant and then fast forward a couple of years, you're now running the Blades business within HPE.

-So, it very much sort of pushed me into a pre-sales function, which is very strange, very quickly.
+So, it very much sort of pushed me into a pre-sales function, which was very strange, very quickly.

-But fast forward into moved out of what was going on at the time.
+But, you know, fast forward into, you know, moved out of what was going on at the time.

-HP had, oh sorry, Compaq as it was.
+HPE had, oh, sorry, Compaq as it was.

-No, it was actually HP, sorry.
-HP Compaq merge happened maybe a couple of years after I joined.
+No, it was actually HPE, sorry.
+HPE Compaq merge happened maybe a couple of years after I joined.

-And then my function had moved into the server part of the business, given some of the innovation pieces that I was talking about.
+And then, you know, my function had moved into the server part of the business, given some of the innovation pieces that I was talking about.

-ProLiance were, well, and have been for many, many years, the industry leading server for x86 infrastructure.
+ProLiance were, well, have been for many, many years the industry-leading server for x86 infrastructure.

-And I guess HP and the industry was looking at what they could do to be innovative, to really change that footprint.
+And I guess HPE and the industry was looking at what they could do to be innovative, to really change that footprint.

-IBM had come out with their Blade business to try to really disrupt the market hold that HP had.
+IBM had come out with their Blade business to try to really disrupt the market hold that HPE had.

 And for the first maybe three or four years of that part of that new part of that industry, maybe two years, that new part of the industry were really dominating.

-Compaq came out with what they call the Blade system.
+Compaq came out with what they called the Blade system.

-Because you've got to really, you've got to cannibalize part of your own business in order to build the scale of this.
+Because you've got to cannibalise part of your own business in order to build the scale of this.

 And I was just a server sales specialist at the time.